fagan2888/Sample_Code/README.md

-# Sample Code for DECDG ETC Application
+# Sample Code for DECDG Job Application

 This repository is organized by different programming languages.
 Only sample code are shown due to confidentiality reasons.